ssyoung26/cs224w_project/README.md

 Clone the repository from https://github.com/wengong-jin/RefineGNN

-Respository RefineGNN is structured like the following:
+Respository RefineGNN is structured like the following (open the file in a text editor):
 RefineGNN/
 ├─ ckpts/
 ├─ data/